-The HECS-HELP discount works by increasing the value of a person’s up-front payment which means that they will actually be required to pay less (if they pay their whole amount up-front) or to take out a lower amount (if they make a partial up-front payment and take out a loan for the rest).Return to top
+The HECS-HELP discount works by increasing the value of a person’s upfront payment.
+This means that they will actually pay less for their studies if they pay their whole or partial student contribution amount upfront.
+Please refer to the examples below for more information.

 - be studying in a Commonwealth supported place;

 - be an Australian citizen or permanent humanitarian visa holder;

 - enrol with a provider in each unit, by the census date;

 - read the HECS-HELP, Commonwealth supported places information booklet; and

 - submit a valid Request for Commonwealth support and HECS HELP form by the census date (or earlier administrative date) to your provider.

 Students are eligible for HELP loans if they undertake, in Australia, at least one unit of study contributing to their course.

 If you intend on studying from overseas via distance education for your entire course then you would not meet these residency requirements.